KumariS/film-browser-app/README.md

 Jest

 React Testing Library

+#### The screenshots of running movies browser web application UI is under the below folder:
+src/assets

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.